Will Smith banned from Academy Awards for 10 years following slap

 “This action we are taking today in response to Will Smith’s behavior is a step toward a larger goal of protecting the safety of our performers and guests, and restoring trust in the Academy,” the academy said in a release.
 “We also hope this can begin a time of healing and restoration for all involved and impacted.”

+While Smith’s career appears to be in a time-out, with at least two films on hold, few are counting him out.

+“I think that pretty much every studio in town, someone wants to be in the Will Smith business.
+The guy’s made, his movies have made something like six-and-a-half billion dollars worldwide.
+And this is a business,” Michael Odoña, a contributor to the L.A.
+Times, said.

-Fallout from the slap was immediate, and now, it’s taken a salacious turn.
+Fallout from the slap was immediate.
+Recently, it’s taken a salacious turn.

 The Smiths’ lifestyle has made headlines since they got married in 1997.
 Two years ago, more eyes were on the couple when they acknowledged that Pinkett Smith had had an affair with 29-year-old musician August Alsina.